Nike Air Zoom Vomero 14 Review

-The Nike Air Zoom Vomero 14s won our Editors' Choice Award based both on their overall superior performance and their breakout qualities, like their full-length Zoom Air midsole and the Dynamic Fit technology.
-These aspects and a handful of others make them super versatile and set them apart from the crowd.
-After running the heck out of them, we found they performed as well on short punchy runs and speedwork as they did on long, slow slogs out in the heat.
+The Nike Air Zoom Vomero 14 is among our favorites because of their overall superior performance and breakout qualities, like full-length Zoom Air midsoles and the Dynamic Fit technology.
+In fact, it's the midsole that largely landed it such great scores for responsiveness.
+These aspects, and a handful of others, make them super versatile and set them apart from the crowd.
+After running the heck out of them, we found they performed as well on short, punchy runs and speedwork as they did on long, slow slogs out in the heat.
 They were even great just to walk around in, and that versatility is what makes them such awesome running shoes.

-One of the major reasons these won our Editors' Choice Award is because of the superior comfort and performance delivered by the Nike React foam Zoom Air unit in the midsole.
+One of the major reasons these perform so well is because of the superior comfort and performance delivered by the Nike React foam and Zoom Air unit in the midsole.
 The foam and air-based design delivers the same plushness and pop with each stride for an indefatigable bounce.
-The extra-thick midsole also goes a long way to cushioning every step like a maximalist comfort shoe, but its overall design is more like a racing flat, which is another why it earned our highest award.
+The extra-thick midsole also goes a long way to cushioning every step like a maximalist comfort shoe, but its overall design is more like a racing flat, which is another reason why it earned such a high rating in this metric.

 Each stride is aided by the supportive heel and second-skin feel of the upper, though it should be noted that the heel can slip out of the shoe a bit with the smooth collar design and foam padding.
-It doesn't catch and secure the heel like more stable versions like the Brooks Adrenaline.
+It doesn't catch and secure the heel like more stable versions.
 But that can also help your foot move more naturally and improve speed.
-If you do more high-pace runs, the Nike model might be more your speed.
+If you do more high-pace runs, this Nike model might be a good fit.

-The mesh upper is finer than coarse, which helps it hug the foot better.
+The mesh upper on the Vomero 14 is more fine than coarse, which helps it hug the foot better.
 That can be a liability, but unless you're doing a lot of trail running in these road shoes, you shouldn't be too worried about them lasting a reasonable amount of time.
 The other note here is that the carbon rubber outsole could stand to be a bit thicker and cover a bit more area than it currently does, but there's no real concern that it will break down before a few seasons of hard running.

-The Vomero 14 also earns a top spot up here.
-It makes its way up near the top with foam pods placed inside the collar to create a more natural, snug feel.
-That's paired with thin, firm padding in the tongue and all around the remainder of the collar and heel, which are also covered by a smooth felt-like sockliner.
-Nike also uses a Dynamic Fit design, which is a combination of supportive Flywire and soft foam to improve midfoot fit.
+The Vomero 14 also earns a top spot here with foam pods placed inside the collar to create a more natural, snug feel.
+That's paired with thin, firm padding in the tongue and all around the remainder of the collar and heel, which is also covered by a smooth felt-like sockliner.
+Additionally, Nike uses a Dynamic Fit design, which is a combination of supportive Flywire and soft foam to improve midfoot fit.
 The result is a pretty stable, adherent speedster.

-Out on the road, they feel almost like carbon-soled cycling shoes.
+Out on the road, these shoes feel almost like carbon-soled cycling shoes.
 Wearing them loose, they still have a fast, locked-in feel.
 They're a bit of a pain to open up and get into, but once you're in, you feel ready to sprint.
-And given that it's a tighter fit, one of the nicest attributes was the tongue, whose underside is lined with compression foam that drastically improves comfort over comparable designs.
-The top of the foot is always a hot spot for tight shoes, so the added padding goes a long way to discouraging those.
+And given that it's a tighter fit, one of the nicest attributes is the tongue, the underside of which is lined with compression foam that drastically improves comfort over comparable designs.
+The top of the foot is always a hot spot for tight shoes, so the added padding goes a long way toward discouraging that.

-The Vomero 14 is slightly less breathable than some of the lightweight racing flats, but it's still cool and aerated enough that you'd never have a complaint.
-While it uses a finer mesh than most shoes, it still allows plenty of air in to remove heat and moisture.
+The Vomero 14 is slightly less breathable than other lightweight racing flats, but it's still cool and aerated enough that you'll likely never have a complaint.
+While it uses a finer mesh than most shoes, it allows plenty of air in to remove heat and moisture.
 Its modest sockliner also does a good job of allowing heat and moisture out without skimping on the comfort.

-Its great advantage over the more cushioned models is in the thickness of the padding.
+The great advantage of this shoe over more cushioned models is in the thickness of the padding.
 Heavily padded models both insulate your feet and soak up sweat.
-The thin, firm foam in the Vomero 14 doesn't feel hot at all, even out on long, sunny runs and there's very little moisture left in them, even at the end of a training session.
-It retains way less moisture than standard running shoes.
-This kick will be just fine out on any run.
+The thin, firm foam in the Vomero 14 doesn't feel hot at all out on long, sunny runs, and there's very little moisture left in them, even at the end of a hard training session.
+This model retains way less moisture than standard running shoes.

-Having earned our Editors' Choice Award, we feel confident that this super comfortable, versatile running shoe is worth its asking price.
+Having dominated much of our lineup, we feel confident that this super comfortable, versatile running shoe is worth its asking price.

 — Ryan Baham